LignumResearch/stylewood-model-usage/README.md

 <img src="https://github.com/LignumResearch/stylewood-model-usage/blob/main/images/mosaic.png?raw=true" alt="Mosaic of randomly generated images using our model." width="830"/>

-This repository was created to provide the original implementation for the paper under review  "**Creating high-resolution microscopic cross-section images of hardwood species using generative adversarial networks**"
+This repository was created to provide the original implementation for the paper under review  "**Creating high-resolution microscopic cross-section images of hardwood species using generative adversarial networks**".

 In this repository, you will find the code used for training and using the model.
 Here is a basic summary of the directories found in this repository:

 - **collab/**: Contains notebook, generator and code for web application.
-[See and use the notebook on Collab](https://colab.research.google.com/drive/1U0NU7CLlW3gTYVzwlYEgANfd8Uh7vFkc?usp=sharing) .
+[See and use the notebook on Collab.](https://colab.research.google.com/drive/1U0NU7CLlW3gTYVzwlYEgANfd8Uh7vFkc?usp=sharing)
 - **dnnlib/**: StyleGAN related.
 - **images/**: Images produced for this repository (used in Readme).
 - **metrics/**: Contains FID score calculation